 With this in mind, it is not surprising that PTSD and C-PTSD is common in serving personnel and those who have left the armed services.
-Statistics vary and many cases go unreported, but a study of 10,000 ex-Service personnel conducted by the King’s Centre for Military Health Research (KCMHR) found that PTSD rates were low among British forces, with a prevalence rate of 4% in deployed personnel and 6% in combat troops.
+Statistics vary and many cases go unreported, but a report, published in the British Journal of Psychiatry, estimates the rate of PTSD among UK veterans of all conflicts to be 7.4%.
+The rate of PTSD among the public is 4%.
 Research has also shown that ‘former military personnel who deployed to Iraq and Afghanistan were more likely to report the symptoms of PTSD.
 For veterans who deployed the rate was 9.4%, compared with 5% among those who did not participate in the two conflicts’.

 Other studies in the UK have explored the topic of the “mental health crisis in the military”.
 One piece of research involved 10,000 people currently in the armed forces.
 Of those surveyed, 4% reported probable PTSD, while 19.7% reported other common mental disorders.
 There were also 13% who admitted to alcohol misuse.